public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 This constructor is equivalent to

-RealtimeThread(scheduling, release, null, null, null, null, null)
+RealtimeThread(scheduling, release, null, null, null, null, null).

 public RealtimeThread(SchedulingParameters scheduling)